-'Sites' refers to the Port Arthur Historic Site and the Coal Mines Historic Site and may include other lands over which the Port Arthur Historic Site Management Authority has management responsibility.
+'Sites' refers to the Port Arthur Historic Site, the Cascades Female Factory Historic Site and the Coal Mines Historic Site and may include other lands over which the Port Arthur Historic Site Management Authority has management responsibility.

 'Winter Roster' means the period which commences on 1 May of each year and ceases on 30 September in that year.